ItsRoy69/Optimize-HTTP-Server/README.md

    http://localhost:8080/data?n=1&m=1
    ```

-   as the files don't have much text than 0000 as I have imported files from 'https://code.google.com/archive/p/jquery-speedtest/downloads' and the lines are stored in one line only

    Expected Response:

    ```
-   { "text": "vyAF9kLDTIbqkv5R7hFqGDXaxezu3WMV5pcPd6RdudWMqMGJBQ9YLOoCQt" }
+   { "text": "0000000000000" }
    ```

+   as the files don't have much text than 0000 in just line 1 as I have imported files from 'https://code.google.com/archive/p/jquery-speedtest/downloads' and the lines are stored in one line only

 2. **Get entire content of a file:**